byrongomezjr/byrongomezjr/README.md

 ### Introduction :coffee: :

-Hi, I'm a Computer Science & Economics student at Rutgers, currently on my last year.
+Hi, I'm a Computer Science & Economics student at Rutgers, currently on my last year

-I love implementing responsiveness and clean design to personal projects such as mobile and web apps that live on the internet;
+I love implementing responsiveness and clean design to personal projects such as mobile and web apps that live on the internet

-My interests range from Software to Data & Cloud Engineering as well as AI & Machine Learning.
+My interests range from Software to Data & Cloud Engineering as well as AI & Machine Learning

-I am open to collaborate with current CS students & Software Engineers alike.
+I am open to collaborate with current CS students & Software Engineers alike

 ---